JervenBolleman/wikibase-sparql-examples/README.md

 Code used to do the crawling and fixing is in [sparql-examples-utils](https://github.com/sib-swiss/sparql-examples-utils/).

+The approach to storing and visualizing queries in this way is described in this [preprint](https://arxiv.org/abs/2410.06010).

 Contributions are very welcome!

 # Queries are identified by their MD5 hash

 At this moment you can see them [in turtle](https://github.com/JervenBolleman/wikibase-sparql-examples/tree/main/examples/wikidata).